palvarezc/b-decay-unbinned-machine-fit/README.md

 Potential cleanups:

 * Move uses of `csv.DictReader` into a CSV reader class
+* Move calculating means, std errs, pulls etc. to a library.
+Possibly part of above.
 * Split `signal.py` into other files (e.g. `observables.py`, `decay_rate.py`).
 Without negatively affecting fit
 performance, address the fact that some of those  functions take a flat coefficient list but others take amplitudes (the  3 `decay_rate_angle_integrated*()` functions are a good example of this inconsistency as can be seen